-As part of the same 3-year study (2013-15) to re-assess the Eutrophication and Undesirable Algae BUI, several physical and chemical parameters relevant to aesthetics (below) will be tested from surface water samples taken at five locations along the river.
+As part of the same 3-year study (2013-15) to reassess the Eutrophication and Undesirable Algae BUI, several physical and chemical parameters relevant to aesthetics (below) will be tested from surface water samples taken at five locations along the river.
 In addition, field observations will provide a qualitative assessment, which will be backed up with photographs.
 The study will include a control site (Gros Cap) and will factor in high-rain events.

 - Total Suspended Solids

+- Turbidity/light penetration depth

 - Dissolved Organic Carbon

+- Temperature

 - Dissolved Oxygen

+- Visual Water Clarity and Colour

 - Total Phosphorus

+- Visible sheens, algae, mats

 - Total Nitrogen

+- Odour

 - Major Anions (NO2, NO3)

 - Chlorophyll A Content

 - Unionized Ammonia

 - Ammonia/Ammonium

 - pH